volts and amps does a typical zapper output?

 the hand-holds were nearer that body part instead of hands?

-Dr. Clark's recent work suggests that the zapper effect
+Dr. Clark's work suggests that the zapper effect can be

-can be intensified or localized by "plate zapping" - see above.
+intensified or localized by "plate zapping" with a zappicator.

 recommend using damp paper towel around the hand holds, or to

 We no longer use

 the copper cylinders, but if you are using them, then...
 Yes, please wrap